Cannabis is a human rights issue. Has the reform movement forgotten?

-There are some ironies here worth noting.
-Sativex is an extract of the active ingredients taken from two cannabis strains (one high in THC, one high in CBD) and blended together in a 1:1 ratio.
+The rich irony here is worth savouring.
+Sativex is an extract of the active ingredients taken from two cannabis strains (one exclusively THC, the other CBD) and blended together in a 1:1 ratio.
 Once a cannabis flower’s active ingredients – the resins – have been extracted, what is left is little more than inert cellulose and carbohydrate.
-In any meaningful sense, it is the oils exuded by cannabis which make it what it is, being responsible both for the aromas and the effects – in the Sativex bottle, to quote Geoffrey Guy, is the “essence of cannabis”.
-Amusingly enough – and Guy is very open about this – GW Pharmaceuticals’ chosen blend of 1 part THC to 1 part CBD gives Sativex the same basic cannabinoid profile typical of traditional imported hashish.
-The Home Office Cannabis Potency Study 2008 puts the mean THC levels of seized imported hashish (most from Morocco) at 5%, and the mean CBD level at 3.5%.
+In any meaningful sense, it’s the oils exuded by cannabis which make it what it is, being responsible both for the aromas and the effects – in the Sativex bottle, to quote Geoffrey Guy, is the “essence of cannabis”.
+Amusingly enough – and Guy is very open about this – GW Pharmaceuticals’ chosen blend of 1 part THC to 1 part CBD gives Sativex the same basic cannabinoid profile typical of traditional hashish.
+The Home Office Cannabis Potency Study 2008 puts the mean THC levels of seized hashish (most from Morocco) at 5%, and the mean CBD level at 3.5%.
 For the same arcane reasons (the genes that code for THC and CBD are co-dominant at the same allele) roughly half of the plants in a field of traditional hashish cultivars would likewise share this 1:1 THC:CBD profile.
-The active ingredients of Sativex can, in other words, be found in the 1:1 ratio in bog standard ‘hash’, or in a flower plucked in fields from Morocco to Mazar-i-Sharif.
+The active ingredients of Sativex can, in other words, be found in the same ratio in bog standard ‘hash’ or in a flower plucked in fields from Morocco to Mazar-i-Sharif.
 To compound things, the breeding techniques needed to create 1:1 THC:CBD strains that can be grown consistently from seed are now well within the capability of the underground seedbanks: CBD Crew, Mr. Nice, Resin Seeds and various others have developed 1:1 THC:CBD hybrid strains that can be grown by anyone, anywhere, who has the courage: ‘Sativex in a seed’.

 To draw attention to the government’s inconsistency around medicinal cannabis use, NORML UK organised a ‘Cannabis Hypocrisy Protest’ outside Parliament on October 9th.
 But it remains to be seen if this will prove to be a success.
 Having spent years preparing the ground around the medical cannabis issue – setting up a trap, as it were – it seems unlikely ministers at the Home Office will be quaking in their boots.
 More probably, they believe these activists are wasting their time, and will look on the demonstration with some relief, as proof that the new grassroots movement has set off down the wrong path.

-The reactionaries on the Melissa Kite side of the argument long ago learned this lesson: emotion trounces reason.
-A conspicuously similar ‘think of the children’ argument was used a few days later by Chief Constable Andy Bliss of ACPO to beat back an unexpected call for the decriminalisation of Class A drugs by one of his colleagues, Mike Barton, intelligence lead for ACPO, and Chief Constable of Durham.
-Bliss commented: “We need in particular to be very thoughtful about setting clear boundaries, especially for young people, in relation to drugs, their misuse and criminal activity surrounding them.”
-Astonishingly – to the rational mind of a reformer – he then continued: “We also need to take account of the fact that illicit drugs markets are dynamic and the wider issue is not just about class A drugs.
-Issues like cannabis farms and new psychoactive drugs also create social harms and attract organised criminality.”
-If there’s clear, malign dishonesty wafting around Melissa Kite’s article, then going on those final comments from ACPO’s drug policy lead, it looks like Andy Bliss may just be genuinely confused.
+The same ‘think of the children’ argument was used a few days later by Chief Constable Andy Bliss of ACPO to beat back an unexpected call for the decriminalisation of Class A drugs by one of his colleagues, Mike Barton, intelligence lead for ACPO, and Chief Constable of Durham.
+Bliss responded, “We need in particular to be very thoughtful about setting clear boundaries, especially for young people, in relation to drugs, their misuse and criminal activity surrounding them… Issues like cannabis farms and new psychoactive drugs also create social harms and attract organised criminality.”
+Well, uh, yeah…

-More to the point: how has the public discussion in the UK arrived at a place where prohibitionists have the monopoly on calls to ‘think of the children’?
-This argument belongs to the reformers, and it is time we took it back.
+How has the public discussion in the UK arrived at a place where prohibitionists have the monopoly on calls to ‘think of the children’?
+This argument belongs to the reformers, and it’s time we took it back.

 This is a brilliant documentary produced by Mei-ling Mcnamara for Al Jazeera’s People and Power series, ‘Children of the cannabis trade’, from 2011.

-Mercifully, the government’s senseless habit of prosecuting and convicting these children as criminals – sometimes criminal masterminds – seems to have come to an end.
-In June 2013 the Court of Appeal overturned the convictions of three Vietnamese children, the judge noting that they were “victims of a “vile trade in people” and should not have been prosecuted.”
+Mercifully, the government’s senseless and vicious practise of prosecuting and convicting these children as criminals – sometimes criminal masterminds – seems to have come to an end.
+In June 2013 the Court of Appeal overturned the convictions of three Vietnamese children, the judge noting that they were “victims of a vile trade in people and should not have been prosecuted.”
 The details of the judgement can be found here.